 Lamium maculatum (spotted dead nettle)

 Thank you to Gary who alerted me to lamium.
 I then coincidentally saw this in my back garden.
 There do seem to be lots of varieties of lamium so I must look out for the flowers when they appear to confirm which type I have here.

 I bought this as a "wildflower" at the garden centre (they were on sale so couldn't resist) but some may have this self-seeding in their garden.

 This is a moss-like weed that has appeared in some seed trays.

 I read somewhere recently about this being a weed but I sowed it myself as a wildflower from seed.
 I took this pic on June 11th and it's not in bloom yet.
-Will add a pic when it is and also look for pics I might have of it in bloom from last year.

 beginning of July and I see my first mallow flower